coleifer/peewee/docs/peewee/api.rst

     .. note:: Foreign keys do not have a particular ``db_field`` as they will take their field type depending on the type of primary key on the model they are related to.

+    .. note:: If you manually specify a ``to_field``, that field must be either a primary key or have a unique constraint.

 .. py:class:: CompositeKey(*fields)